chmitch/AIAdjacent/Student/04-PowerBIAutoML.md

 ## Basic Hackflow
-1. Edit the existing data flow and import additional entites for BikeBuyerTraining and ProspectiveBuyer from the data warehouse
+1. Edit the existing data flow and import additional entities for BikeBuyerTraining and ProspectiveBuyer from the data warehouse
-1. Save and refesh the dataflow
+1. Save and refresh the dataflow
 1. Add a new machine learning model to the dataflow
 1. Select BikeBuyerTraining as the data source and BikeBuyer as the target column to predict
 1. Select 1 as the target value, and provide labels for the positive and negative test cases